 - 2 t. cinnamon

-3. Place dough in refrigerator and let chill for at least 2 hours.
+3. Place dough in the refrigerator and chill for at least 2 hours.

 4. Roll about 1 t. of dough into a ball.
 Combine 1/3 c. sugar with cinnamon.
 Roll dough in cinnamon sugar until covered.

-I’ve started to make my Christmas cookie dough and then put it in the freezer.
-This way they are ready to go when it’s time to do my Christmas cooking baking.
-I roll the dough into a loggish shape and then wrap it in wax paper.
-I then put the wax paper log in a freezer bag with instructions of how to bake it on the bag.
-(I have to admit that we do bake some of the cookies so that we can taste test the dough.)
+I’ve smademy Christmas cookie dough and then put it in the freezer.
+This way, they are ready to go when it’s time to do my Christmas cooking baking.
+I roll the dough into a log shape and then wrap it in wax paper.
+I then put the wax paper log in a freezer bag with instructions on how to bake it in the bag.
+(I have to admit that we do bake some of the cookies so that we can taste-test the dough.)

 This post has been linked to Potluck Sundays.

 6 thoughts on “Snickerdoodles”

 Love me some Snickerdoodles!
 Thanks for the recipe!